passportpowell/Passport-Powell/README.md

 ## User Stories

 - Main page
-As a visiting user, I would like to see what the Website is about.
+As a visiting user: I would like to see what the Website is about.

 - Sign up Page
-As a visiting user , I would like to signup for the newsletter.
+As a visiting user: I would like to signup for the newsletter.

-- Weekly Schedule PAge
+- Weekly Schedule Page
-As a visiting user , I would like to view the weekly schedule for meet ups.
+As a visiting use: I would like to view the weekly schedule for meet ups.

 - Past events gallery page
-As a visiting user , I would like to view the past event gallery.
+As a visiting user: I would like to view the past event gallery.

 ## Features

 ### Navigation Bar
 - On all pages and functional, Removing the need for users to click/press back button.

-- NAv menu links to
+- Nav menu links to
     - Home

     ![Responsive Image](https://github.com/passportpowell/Passport-Powell/blob/main/readme-images/home.jpg)